LuckerZOfficiaL/LuckerZOfficiaL.github.io/index.md

 ## About Me

 I am a first-year PhD student in Computer Science at [GLADIA](https://gladia.di.uniroma1.it/#about), *Sapienza University of Rome*.
-My research focuses on overcoming scalability challenges and shortcomings of large models that limit their real-world applicability.
-Previously, I was an exchange student at the *Chinese University of Hong Kong (Shenzhen)* and a visiting graduate researcher at *UC San Diego*.
+I was an exchange student at the *Chinese University of Hong Kong (Shenzhen)* and a visiting graduate researcher at *UC San Diego*.

-Outside the lab, I stay active through sports and explore my creativity through [photography](https://unsplash.com/@luca_zh_00) and music, pursuits that keep me energized and refreshed.
+My research focuses on post-training methods and modular deep learning, aiming to make large models more adaptable and scalable for tasks such as multitask learning, zero-shot generalization, and efficient model construction.
+Previously,

+Outside the lab, I stay active through sports and explore my creativity through [photography](https://unsplash.com/@luca_zh_00) and music.
 I’m always happy to collaborate, exchange ideas, or just have a chat.
 Feel free to reach out!

 ## Research Interests
 - Modular Deep Learning